espocrm/documentation/administration/bpm-signals.md

 # Signals

-Signal event are events with a defined name.
+Signals are events with a specific name.
 Signals are broadcasted globally, they are not limited by a process scope.
-It means that signal triggered in one process can be catched in another process.
+It means that signal triggered in one BPM process can be catched in another process.

+Signals feature is a part of Advanced Pack extension.

-There are set of signals which are broadcasted upon specific events in application.
+There are set of standard signals which are broadcasted upon specific events in the application.
 These *built-in signals* are listed below.

-It's possible to broadcast custom signals in BPM process.
+It's also possible to broadcast custom signals in BPM process or via code.

 There are two types of signals: